 There is no automatic reduction of spousal support when a child starts post-secondary education – unless the court order or agreement says there is.
 Very few spousal support orders or agreements, especially those done while the children were young, consider the impact of post-secondary education on the ability to pay spousal support.
 To determine whether it is even possible to change the spousal support order, the parent had to first look at the support order or agreement.

 Spousal support orders and agreements say whether spousal support can be changed and if so, when.
-It is not uncommon to have fixed term spousal support, which can only be changed in the most extreme circumstances before the term ends.
-There is a good change that the post-secondary expenses will not be such an extreme circumstances.
+It is not uncommon to have fixed-term spousal support, which can only be changed in the most extreme circumstances before the term ends.
+There is a good chance that the post-secondary expenses will not be such an extreme circumstance.
 Other orders and agreements set specific events that can trigger a change to support.
 The post-secondary expenses may or may not be such an expense.
-If it is not, then there may be nothing the support paying parent can do.
+If it is not, then there may be nothing the support-paying parent can do.
 If the order or agreement does not specifically say when support can be changed, then it can be changed if there is a “material change in circumstances.”
 The term “material change in circumstances” means a significant or big change in either parent’s financial situation.
-Having to pay a large amount of money toward a child’s or children’s post secondary expenses very well justify a change in support.
+Having to pay a large amount of money toward a child’s or children’s post-secondary expenses very well justifies a change in support.

 To learn more about changing a support order, including when it is possible and the basics of how to do it.
 There is a lot more information about changing both spousal support and child support orders, as well as a more complete discussion of what parents should be paying toward university or college, as well as many more family law issues, in this easy-to-understand best-selling book on Ontario Family Law.
 Still, there may be particular aspects of your case that justify changing support (or do not), and there may be useful strategies to bring some sanity to the support situation.
 However, to find out about those, you really need to speak to a good family lawyer.
 John Schuman is a Certified Specialist in Family Law, which means the Law Society of Upper Canada recognizes him as one of the top Ontario Family Law/Divorce Lawyers.
 To contact John, please use the telephone number at the top of the page, or use the form below to send him a confidential message.
 You can also use the form below to comment on this page.